lezaz/lezaz/_posts/2019-09-14-diy-vanilla-jquery-alternative.md

 title: "Migrating from jQuery to vanilla JS"
 categories:
   - JavaScript
-image: /assets/article_images/michael-benz-189972-unsplash.jpg
 ---

 jQuery has been an easy way to get things done in JavaScript for years.
 It cuts down development time and allows us to prototype websites a lot faster.
 It's been around for years, and as a WordPress developer I've been using it for a long, long time.
-I stopped using it a while back and I am now trying to build things using "Vanilla" JS (which is a strange name if you ask me...
+I stopped using it a while back and I am now trying to build things using "Vanilla" JS (which by the way is a strange name if you ask me...
 Vanilla is not "flavorless", it's not "plain".
 Vanilla is a great and intense flavor).
 Recently I wanted to migrate some scripts from jQuery to Vanilla JS.
 It can sometimes be a daunting task and if the script you want to migrate is big, it can be a time-consuming process.
 So I started investigating ways to make the process easier and cut down the time it took me to get things done.
 I ended up writing a jQuery drop-in replacement and I wanted to release it as a new script that people can use if they want to move away from jQuery and to something lighter without all the technical debt.
 I created a new repository on Github, pushed my code, created a new site for it, and then...
 I deleted everything.
 The world doesn't need yet another jQuery alternative.
 What we really need is developers who don't rely on heavy scripts to do simple things.